 four weeks three months later, so I’m starting to think the book doesn’t actually exist.

-But we’re still done.
+But we’re still not done.
 The self-proclaimed “marketing expert” MacDonald tries to play on the term C3PAO by using the image of the Star Wars droid C3P0 on the book’s cover:

 Quick reminder for the kids at home: Disney owns Star Wars, and they do not take infringement of their licensed characters or trademarks lightly.